npnpatidar/rajasthan/docs/RAS/1_Sociology/2_Sanskritization_and_Westernization.md

 ## Limitations of Sankritization

 *   Limited Concept
+*  No Structural change but merely positional change
 *   The process is more based on reaction
 *   May Lead to Inter Caste Enmity
 *   Despite these limitations, we cannot deny the concept of Sanscritization.